CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/connect-database-hpc.md

 oc login https://rahti.csc.fi:8443 -u <username> -p <password>
 ```

 - Create a new project (namespace) or switch to existing one.
-If creating a new project, make sure to include your CSC project number in the description (e.g. 2001234)
+If creating a new project, make sure to include your CSC project number in the description, e.g. `csc_project: 2001234`

 ```bash
 oc new-project <project name> --display-name='My new project' --description='csc_project: <project number>'